 By associating with these positive attributes, a minor issue in construction or inconvenient floor plan can be tolerated by a buyer in exchange for these benefits.
 These types of positive attributes can bring upwards of $10,000 in an additional sales contract price at time of sale.
 When people are looking for a home, this is how they start especially those families with young children.

 The second attribute of a spec house builder is determining the best floor plan.
 Traditional layouts work well and are more inclusive to potential buyers than your modern or unorthodox floor plans.
 As with real estate sales, proper bedroom and bathroom combinations bring the most potential buyers.
 The spec house builder rarely has less than 3 bedrooms and 2 full baths.
 It just makes sense to stick with what works and sells.
 Too many bathrooms and the cost of renovation or remodeling can be prohibitive.
-So stick with what works – three or four bedrooms and at least 2 full baths.
+Stick with what works – three or four bedrooms and at least 2 full baths.

 A whole article can be written related to the proper purchasing process.
 But for the sake of staying focused on the business dynamics of how spec house construction works, let’s assume you purchased a house that fulfills the above attributes.
 In addition, you purchased at the appropriate discount and negotiated fairly for the following attributes: